Our world is full of spectacular natural wonders.

 Contributed by Steph from A Nomad’s Passport

-With their unique limestone formations, Ha Long Bay and Lan Ha Bay off the coast of northern Vietnam are more than worthy bucket list destinations.
+With their unique limestone formations, Halong Bay and Lan Ha Bay off the coast of northern Vietnam are more than worthy bucket list destinations.
+Better yet, it’s easy to get from bustling Hanoi to Halong Bay!

 Few know, though, that one of their wonders is only visible at night.
 After all, some areas of this UNESCO World Heritage Site are bioluminescent bays, which makes them perfect to visit during a new moon.